AlexisTM/NX7Seg/readme.md

 Functions
 --------

-### nx7seg nx7seg(latch, clock, data)
+### nx7seg nx7seg(int latch, int clock, int data, bool reverse = false)
 Constructor : If you don't have a latch (not a 595 shift register), give a pin and don't use it.
+If the 7 segment is reverse, then gives the argument reverse to true.

 Latch could be named : RCLCK